Valery Legasov: After Vienna

-As a result of this work in Vienna, "[he] became very popular, in Europe he was named the person of the year, he entered the top ten scientists in the world.
+As a result of this work in Vienna, Legasov "became very popular, in Europe he was named the person of the year, he entered the top ten scientists in the world.
 This caused serious jealousy among his colleagues."
 In public, Legasov supported the official story that operator error caused the accident.
-In private he campaigned for reactor safety and institutional reorganization.
+In private, he campaigned for reactor safety and institutional reorganization.
 Perhaps in response to this, Legasov received criticism of his leadership and his handling of the containment of the Chernobyl reactor and was ostracized by some of his fellow scientists.
-Resistance came from the old guard who resisted change and among younger reformers who regarded Legasov as a relic of the previous Era of Stagnation.
+Resistance came from the old guard, who resisted change, and among younger reformers who regarded Legasov as a relic of the previous Era of Stagnation.
 One senior scientist wrote "Legasov was a clear representative of that scientific mafia whose political leanings instead of scientific leadership led to the Chernobyl accident."
 In spring 1987, a vote was held by the Kurchatov Institute to their Scientific-Technical Council with Legasov standing at the insistence of his mentor Anatoly Alexandrov.
 The institute members denied Legasov the position which was perhaps surprising given his seniority and public visibility.
-He was very disappointed that he was the only member of his Chernobyl team that did not receive the award "hero of socialist labor".
-His treatment may have been that his independence, his habit of violating the chain of command and his lack of deference to the scientific establishment had irked senior members of the scientific community.
+He was very disappointed that he was the only member of his Chernobyl team that did not receive the award Hero of Socialist Labor.
+His treatment may have been due to irking senior members of the scientific community with his independence, his habit of violating the chain of command and his lack of deference to the scientific establishment.
 Even after Chernobyl, he remained a proponent of nuclear power generation.

 Legasov's health had worsened and he often made visits to Moscow Hospital 6 for long term effects of radiation exposure.
 Around June 1987, he attempted suicide but was saved by his colleagues.
 Legasov recorded his memoir The Legasov Testament using audio tapes where he described his involvement with the Chernobyl liquidation.